List of coffee drinks: Freddo cappuccino

 Freddo cappuccino is another variation of the original cappuccino and is as popular as the freddo espresso.
-It follows the same process as the freddo espresso but is topped with a cold milk froth called afrógala (αφρόγαλα) which is added in ratio 1:2 (espresso shots:milk), and 1:2 (espresso shots:ice).
+It follows the same process as the freddo espresso but is topped with a cold milk froth called afrógala (αφρόγαλα) which is added in a ratio 1:2 (espresso shots:milk), and 1:2 (espresso shots:ice).
 The choice of milk used to create the afrógala may vary from fresh to condensed.
-Recently the Coffee Island coffee shop (a coffee shop franchise in Greece), established a new foam and cream trend in freddo cappuccino.
+Recently, the Coffee Island coffee shop (a coffee shop franchise in Greece) established a new foam and cream trend in freddo cappuccino.
 They use plant-based milk creamed in the frapièra.
 The result is a stiffer and sweeter cream.